iamdelah/spectral/README.md

 5. Create a new database naming spectral.
 6. Import the provided SQL file.
 The file is known as DATABASE spectral.sql located inside the source code root folder.
-7. Browse the Doctor's Appointment Systsem in a browser. i.e. http://localhost/spectral/.
+7. Browse the Login Systsem in a browser. i.e. http://localhost/spectral/.